brianmhunt/pytz-appengine/README.md

 PYTZ - Appengine
 ================

+### Note: As of Dec 1, 2016, AppEngine appears to natively include pytz 2016.4.

 Python Timezone for Google App Engine.

 There are some issues with pytz on Google App Engine, mostly performance related.